Androsh7/Androsh7/README.md

 Hi, My name is Androsh7

-My interests include studying malware and pen testing various applications.
+My coding projects primarily focus on creating, disecting, and analyzing malicious code.

-I code primarily in C++, but also powershell, bash, and python
+I code primarily in C++, but also write in powershell, bash, and python